ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 | Optimism Mainnet | To be determined |

 #### What products are built on the AttestationStation?
-If your project is using the AttestationStation, make a PR including how you're using the relevant attestation(s) to be added to the list 😊
+If your product is using the AttestationStation, make a PR including how you're using attestations to be added to the list 😊
 * [AttestationStation Interface by sbvegan](https://attestationstation.xyz/)
 * [Optimist Score by Flipside](https://science.flipsidecrypto.xyz/optimist/)